32bitx64bit/HostIt/readme.md

 Windows support is considered experimental, and untested.
 As I don't use Windows.
 So use at your own risk.

 You also need a VPS that runs Linux, so you are required to have some Linux knowledge, and know how to setup a Linux VPS.
 Lookup tutorials on how todo so.

+Make sure the terminal is correctly pointed to the directory.
+I.e for example : cd /home/ubuntu/server/ / /home/ubuntu/client/